 Equitable Budgeting for Nonprofits

-A thoughtful budget can serve as a roadmap for an organization’s finances, a tool for communicating mission goals and resource needs, and a compass for becoming a more equitable organization.
+A thoughtful and introspective budget can serve as a roadmap for an organization’s finances, a tool for communicating mission goals and resource needs, and a compass for becoming a more equitable organization.

 Ten tips for creating an equitable budgeting process

-An equitable budgeting process draws from many of the same organizing and advocacy approaches that nonprofits already use to engage their communities – such as making sure people are informed, able to participate, and valued for their unique perspectives.
+An equitable and inclusive budgeting process is a year-round process that draws from many of the same organizing and advocacy approaches that nonprofits already use to engage their communities – such as making sure people are informed, able to participate, and valued for their expertise and unique perspectives.

 Building on these approaches, an equitable budgeting process might include the following actions and activities:

-- Laying out a timeline that gives people plenty of time to ask questions and unpack issues along the way
+- Lay out a timeline that gives people plenty of time to ask questions and unpack issues along the way.

-- Being inclusive of staff at every level of the organization as well as community members and other stakeholders who will be impacted by budget priorities
+- Be inclusive of staff throughout the organization as well as community members and other stakeholders who will be impacted by budget priorities.

-- Offering training and informational sessions so that people can participate with an informed lens about what a budget is and what’s involved in creating one
+- Offer training and informational sessions so that people can participate with an informed lens about what a budget is and what’s involved in creating one.

-- Creating opportunities for staff and community members to name organizational needs and collectively prioritize them
+- Create opportunities for staff and community members to name organizational needs and collectively prioritize them.

-- Committing to ongoing feedback loops and sharing the “why” behind decisions so that people feel heard and valued for their contributions
+- Commit to ongoing feedback loops and sharing the “why” behind decisions so that people feel heard and valued for their contributions.

-- Making financial data readily accessible to staff and others involved in the budgeting process
+- Make financial data easily accessible to staff and others impacted by budget decisions

-- Providing as much transparency as possible to help destigmatize conversations about finance, particularly when it comes to salaries and equitable pay
+- Provide as much transparency as possible to help destigmatize conversations about organization decision-making, program updates, and finance, particularly when it comes to staffing, salaries, equitable pay, and business model shifts.

-- Building in review and feedback opportunities throughout the year that will allow for any adjustments needed to the original budget – this may be needed if more funding or less funding is received than anticipated
+- Build in review and feedback opportunities throughout the year that will allow for any adjustments needed to the original budget – this may be needed if more funding or less funding is received than anticipated.

 What to include in an equitable budget